Alvin Martin: International career

 Martin was given his first England cap by Ron Greenwood against Brazil at Wembley in May 1981.
 Injury ruled him out of the 1982 FIFA World Cup finals in Spain, but he was playing some of the finest football of his career when the next manager, Bobby Robson, included him in his squad for the 1986 edition in Mexico: he played in the victory over Paraguay, replacing the suspended Terry Fenwick, but was dropped for the next game, the quarter-final defeat by Argentina's infamous 'Hand of God'; in total, he made 17 international appearances.

 Managerial career

-Martin managed Southend United for two years (1997-1999), during which the club was relegated to League One.
+Martin managed Southend United for two years (1997- March 1999), during which the club was relegated to League One.

 Media career

 After retiring from management, he joined national radio station talkSPORT, while also being a regular pundit on Sky Sports TV football talk shows.

 Personal life

 Martin's sons, David and Joe, are also footballers.
 The former is a goalkeeper, whilst the latter is a defender.